 A few respondents leaving or ignoring your survey may seem like a benign problem, but there are some notable consequences.

-The respondents who most want their voices to be heard are less likely to be affected by survey fatigue.
-This seems like a positive, as you’re still collecting results, but in-fact can lead to non-response bias.
+Non-Response Bias: The respondents who most want their voices to be heard are less likely to be affected by survey fatigue.
+This seems like a positive, as you’re still collecting results, but in-fact can lead to data set filled with extreme opinions.

 How it Manifests in your Results

 Unfortunately, it would be impossible to eliminate all occurrences of survey fatigue, as some factors are beyond your control.
-However, there are measures you can take in order to reduce the amount to which respondents are mentally-taxed.
+However, these tips will help you reduce the effects of survey fatigue:

 Although closely linked to survey length, the time it takes to complete your survey is arguably more important in avoiding survey fatigue.
 It is often determined by the complexity of questions, which should be easily understandable and contextualised by respondents.